But seriously, this area is fixing to be pretty sweet.

 ● Potomac Distilling Company, a multi-story rum distillery with an inventive new twist on a Tiki Bar from “master mixologist” Todd Thrasher.

-● Del Mar by James Beard Award-winning chef Fabio Trabocchi will pay homage to the seaside town of Mallorca with Del Mar.
+● Del Mar by James Beard Award-winning chef Fabio Trabocchi will pay homage to the island of Mallorca with Del Mar.
 The two-level waterfront Spanish and seafood restaurant is destined to become a standout in the DC restaurant scene.

 ● Hank’s Oyster Bar by Jamie Leeds, one of Washington’s most highly recognized chefs, is a reinvention of her famed Hank’s Oyster Bar for The Wharf.
 Hank’s On The Water will be known for its simple, approachable seafood menu, consisting of “urban beach food” in small and large plates for sharing—in an incomparable waterfront setting along 7th Street Park and Wharf Street.